dimshik100/Scroll-Percentage-in-Tab-Title-Chrome-Extension/README.md

 ## TODO

-- [x] Add the option to add/remove supported urls in popup
+* [x] Add the option to add/remove supported urls in popup

-- [x] Change toolbar icon to disabled/enabled in the active tab according to url
+* [x] Change toolbar icon to disabled/enabled in the active tab according to url

-- [ ] Highlight url in popup if matches current tab
+* [ ] Highlight url in popup if matches current tab

+* [ ] Improve design in popup